 Antioxidants, what are they and what do they do?

-Antioxidants reduce oxidative stress, and they slow down tissue and organ damage, and effectively slow down the ageing process.
+Antioxidants reduce oxidative stress, and they slow down tissue and organ damage and effectively slow down the ageing process.
 Which is fantastic for our health, and repairing damaged molecules.

-Antioxidants neutralize free raicals.
+Antioxidants neutralize free radicals.
 They do this in two ways.
 Some, like Vitamin E, are electron donors.
 They stop the free radicals, and they break that chain – effectively by donating their own electrons to the free radicals.
 But what’s really important about them is that they do not then turn into free radicals themselves.
 Antioxidants are nature’s way of defending our cells from attack, and, as long as we’ve got these micronutrients in our body, we are able to slow down ageing that is caused just by everyday living.
 Antioxidants have a number of jobs in the body.
 They block metal radical production.
 Which means that they grab toxic metals like arsenic and mercury, which are one of the causes of free radical formation.
-The prevent a chemical reaction from taking place, and enabling us to excrete any toxic metals out of the body.
+The prevent a chemical reaction from taking place and enabling us to excrete any toxic metals out of the body.
 Secondly, they repair damaged molecules.
 There are some very specific types of antioxidants that actually repair molecules by donating a hydrogen atom, and that’s really critical when you’re talking about something like your DNA.
 Some do something called stimulating gene expression.
 Which means that they stimulate your body’s genes to increase our natural defences.
 Flavonoids, for example, act almost like a shield to our DNA and protect it from being attacked by free radicals.
 They also promote or encourage cancer cells to self-destruct by getting anti-cancer chemicals that can halt or force cancer cells to destroy themselves.

 We also have the ability to produce some antioxidant enzymes ourselves.
 I think what’s really relevant is that you can’t just swallow an antioxidant tablet and expect miracles.
 What’s quite clear from decades of research, is that there’s a wide range of antioxidants needed by the human body, and what’s incredibly important is that there is this complex relationship between the micronutrients in our diet and the ability of antioxidants to do their job.
-The best way to get these is though diet.
+The best way to get these is through diet.

 Different types of antioxidants